fullmetalbrackets/blog/src/content/blog/comprehensive-guide-tailscale-securely-access-home-network.md

 By default, Tailscale does not manage your DNS, and each machine on the Tailnet will use it's own configured DNS settings.
 Tailscale lets you set a global DNS to be used by all machines when connected to the tailnet, and you can use the public DNS resolvers like Cloudflare or Google.

 More importantly, you can also use a custom DNS server, including one self-hosted on a server in your network.
-In this way, we can <a href="https://tailscale.com/kb/1114/pi-hole" target="_blank">use Pi-Hole from anywhere through Tailscale</a>.
+In this way, we can <a href="https://tailscale.com/kb/1114/pi-hole" target="_blank" data-umami-event="tailscale-post-docs-pihole-anywhere">use Pi-Hole from anywhere through Tailscale</a>.

 First, on the machine running Pi-Hole install Tailscale, login to add it to the tailnet and when prompted to `tailscale up` pass this flag: